 Store Outdoor Equipment

 Properly store all your outdoor equipment inside your basement, garage, or toolshed.
 Equipment such as lawnmowers, trimmers, chippers, and other gardening equipment can get damaged by a storm, or they can blow around and cause damage in case of high winds or tornadoes.
 Make sure that any gas-powered equipment is empty of any fuel.
+But remember not to empty the boiler or furnace of the heating oil.
+For more information on heating oil storage for winters you can visit Romeo’s Fuel’s blog and find all the answers.

 Outdoor furniture, trampolines, swings, slides, and any other types of outdoor items should be secured, or they may cause damage to property.
 These are important things to take care of if you are living in harsh weather conditions and decide to go away on holiday.